a7ul/blog/src/pages/graphql-auth/index.md

 GraphQL is a great way to build strongly typed, self documenting applications.
 One of the key concepts in GraphQL is that the server provides a single endpoint where it exposes all the data in a graph like structure that the clients can request from.
 Hence, our application needs to control who (authentication) can see and interact with what parts (authorization) of the data it provides.

 There are multiple ways to introduce authentication and authorization into our GraphQL application.
-I would like to focus on introducing security to GraphQL that has the following characteristics:
+In this post we will be design our GraphQL application security with the following characteristics:

-- **Declarative and schema first** - We define all the access control rules in the schema itself.
+- **Declarative** - We define all the access control rules in the schema itself.
 This makes it easier to understand and maintain the access declaratively as the schema evolves.
 Effectively, our schema also becomes the source of truth for the access control rules.
 - **Deny first and explicit authorization** - Following the principle of least privilege, we would like to deny access to fields that are not explicitly authorized.
 This is a good way to prevent accidental access to sensitive data.
 - **Role based access control (RBAC)** - Allow users to access different parts of the data based on their role.